Find food that fits your pet’s needs

 Other Christmas tree-related hazards include your cat knocking the tree over or ingesting decorations such as tinsel, ribbons, string and beads.
 If possible, secure your tree to the floor to help avoid mishaps, and place any choking hazards high enough on the tree so your kitty can't get to them.
 Cover the tree stand so your cat can't drink the water, too.
 Tree water may include sap, pesticides or preservatives.

 As for ornaments, avoid any that are small enough for your cat to ingest, and be wary of those that contain sharp edges.
 Try your best to tie your ornaments to the tree so your kitty isn't able to take them off.
 Finally, discourage your cat from chewing on string lights and unplug them when you're not around to supervise.

 Mistletoe and Holly

 Fortunately, you can buy gorgeous artificial plants that will liven up your home just as beautifully as the real ones (and you don't have to water them!).
-Peruse the aisles of your local craft or home store for inspiration, or try your hand at DIY decorating.
-Just be sure that decorations don't contain easily detachable small parts that your fur baby could swallow.
+Peruse the aisles of your local craft or home store for inspiration or try your hand at DIY decorations.
+Just be sure to avoid using easily detachable small parts your fur baby could swallow.

-If you have a particularly investigative kitty, find other ways to distract her from your holiday décor–try a new scratching post or cat toy; give her a cat tree of her very own to climb, so she is not tempted to climb your tree.
-Training her to stay away from your decorations will make the holidays better for both of you.
-By avoiding dangerous plants for cats, you'll ensure that your kitty enjoys a happy holiday season, too!
+If you have a particularly investigative kitty, find other ways to distract them from your holiday decor, such as by offering them a new scratching post or cat toy.
+Give them a cat tree of their very own so they're not tempted to climb your tree.
+Providing adequate cat-safe alternatives is a great way to keep your cat away from holiday decorations.
+And by avoiding dangerous plants for cats, you and your kitty can enjoy a happy, festive holiday season together.